Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 Take a pill.
 There is a risk of pregnancy.

 Take a pill.
 Use barrier methods of contraception for 7 days.
-If intercourse has taken place within 5 days, use emergency contraception.
+If sexual intercourse has taken place within 5 days, use emergency contraception.

 When do birth control pills start working?